elastos/Elastos/Carrier.Swift.SDK/README.md

 ### 3. Build Carrier SDK

-After importing dependencies from Carrier native, you need Apple Xcode to open this project and build Carrier iOS SDK.
+After importing dependencies from Carrier native, you need Apple Xcode to open this project and build Carrier iOS/Macos SDK.

 ### 4. Output